Société Franco-Belge: Société Franco-Belge (1927-81)

 During the 1970s, several hundred Corail coaches were built for the SNCF.
-In the late 1970s, the company won an order for 118 aluminium metro railcars (CQ310 series) for MARTA in Atlanta, USA.
+In the late 1970s, the company won an order for 118 aluminium metro railcars (CQ310 series) for the MARTA subway system in Atlanta, USA.

 In 1982, the company, then known as Soferval-franco-belge (Société ferroviaire du Valenciennes), was acquired by Alstom after a period of poor management and financial problems.

 Alstom Valenciennes

 Under Alstom's ownership, the site at Raismes has been known as Alstom Petite-Forêt, Alstom Valenciennes, or Alstom Valenciennes Petite-Forêt (VPF).

 The factory site is adjacent to a rail test track established at the beginning of the 21st century, the Centre d'Essais Ferroviaire, which is 61% owned by Alstom (2012).
-The test track, completed in 1999, includes 2.75 km suitable for testing at 100 km/h, a loop 1.85 km long for endurance testing at 80 km/h, and an 'S' shaped loop for testing trains with automatic control system (driverless).
+The test track, completed in 1999, includes 2.75 km suitable for testing at 100 km/h, a loop 1.85 km long for endurance testing at 80 km/h, and an S-shaped loop for testing trains with automatic control system (driverless).
 The industrial site at Raismes also houses several other engineering companies.

 At the beginning of the 21st century, the plant's future was uncertain; by 2009, the situation had reversed — the factory had contracts for production till 2016, and employed 1350 people.
 Contracts included metros and trains for RATP and RER (Paris), obtained as part of consortia including Bombardier Transportation.
 The RER contract was worth €917 million, with a value to Alstom of €640 million.
 Within the Alstom group, the plant specialised in the design and production of metro trains, trams, and double-decker trains.

 In late 2015 the factory was allotted the construction of 90 Bmx driving motor vehicles as part of a €1.3 billion contract awarded to an Alstom/Bombardier consortium for 445 M7 doubledeck passenger vehicles from SNCB.